sea slugs text index | photo index

 Phylum Mollusca > Class Gastropoda > sea slugs > Order Sacoglossa

-Volvatella slug
+Volvatella slugs

 Family Volvatellidae

-Features: Weak, thin shell about 1cm long.
-The back of the shell narrows into a funnel or spout.
+Features: Fragile, thin shell about 1cm long, that looks like a poorly folded cone that tapers into a spout at the end.
 The rhinophores are flattened, rounded and the animal has a pair of rounded oral lobes and a short foot.
 When disturbed, it secretes a white fluid.
-The ones with the orange or yellowish shell and body is Volvatella vigourouxi.
+The egg mass is a flattened disk laid on seaweed.

 Pasir Ris, Aug 11